-You should limit the amount of alcohol you drink.
-It is recommended that you do not exceed national recommendations, which is 14 units per week for both men and women.
+You should also limit the amount of alcohol you drink.
+Do not exceed national recommendations, which are currently 14 units per week for both men and women.

 For more information on healthy lifestyle choices, visit: www.nhsinform.scot

 What does the programme involve?